cornucopia-rs/cornucopia/docs/src/using_queries/ergonomic_parameters.md

 # Ergonomic parameters
-To make working with bind parameters, Clorinde uses umbrella traits that allow you to pass different concrete types to the same query.
+To make working with bind parameters, Cornucopia uses umbrella traits that allow you to pass different concrete types to the same query.

 For example:
 ```rust